aorith/aorith.github.io/content/posts/nixos-integration-tests/index.md

       ];
 ```

-Notice how for this machine we import the echo server module and we enable and
+Notice how for this machine we import the "echo-server" module (you'll see later
+how it's present in the `self` property) then we enable and
 configure it.
 Lastly we open the firewall port by referencing this same configuration.

 The client machine doesn't need any configuration, we just declare it: